A Viral Photo Identified Her as a Vote-Rescuing Hero During the Capitol Insurrection. Hear This 19-Year-Old's Account of What Really Happened

 “I think it was better that we went back to normalcy instead of letting these people intimidate us out of doing it.
 The decision by the leadership to resume the electoral process was the best thing we could’ve done.
 I think if we had stopped, it would have sent the wrong message to the people who had protested and came into the Capitol.

 “People got confused with the photos of us carrying the boxes earlier in the day, they kind of put those two together, but it was the Senate parliamentarian staff [that rescued the electoral college votes].
 It definitely would’ve destroyed a lot of the ability to continue on afterwards if [the votes] had been left in the chamber, because they have to physically look through the boxes and count.
 Some of them are in manila envelopes and boxes, but some of them are in those big leather boxes you see in photos.
 I think the leather boxes probably would’ve been fine but the other ones pretty easily could’ve been destroyed and they say that they are official documentation—I think it wouldn’t have taken much to figure out that they were the votes, and to someone who’s storming into the Capitol, that looks like an easy way to attack and mess things up.
-It’s definitely for the best that they were able to grab them and get them out as quickly as possible without actually encountering the protestors.”
+It’s definitely for the best that they were able to grab them and get them out as quickly as possible without actually encountering the protesters.”

 This post has been edited and condensed for clarity.